Jakeem Grant

-Jakeem Grant Sr. (born October 30, 1992) is an American professional football wide receiver and return specialist.
+Jakeem Grant Sr. (born October 30, 1992) is an American former professional football player who was a wide receiver and return specialist in the National Football League (NFL).
 He was selected by the Miami Dolphins in the sixth round of the 2016 NFL draft and has also played for the Chicago Bears and Cleveland Browns.
 He played college football for the Texas Tech Red Raiders, where he set their all-time record for receiving yards.
 On December 12, 2021, Grant broke the Bears' franchise record for longest punt return for a touchdown by scoring on a 97-yard punt return in a game against the Green Bay Packers at Lambeau Field in Green Bay, Wisconsin.
 The return is the tenth longest punt returned for a touchdown in NFL history.

 Early life

 Grant attended John Horn High School in Mesquite, Texas, and was a three-star prospect rated by Rivals.com.
 He held offers from Colorado State, Iowa State, Louisiana Tech, Pittsburgh, Texas Tech, Tulsa, Vanderbilt, and Wake Forest.
 He was originally committed to Tulsa but flipped his commitment to Texas Tech soon before Signing Day.